-- The Savuti, Linyanti and Chobe Rivers.
+- The Linyanti and Chobe Rivers.

 See more here.

 Zambia is known as the birthplace of the walking safari.
-There are wonderful, small and rustic camps in the Luangwa Valley and Lower Zambezi that are specially geared for walking safaris, which we view as some of the best safari experiences.
+There are wonderful, small and rustic camps in the Luangwa Valley and Lower Zambezi that are specially geared towards walking safaris, which we view as some of the best safari experiences.
 In addition, there are many adventure experiences too, such as canoeing on the Zambezi.

 The key areas are to consider are: